 Along with a highly secure and robust system architecture, we have a variety of security measures in place to prevent unauthorized access and processing of personal data.
 To know more about our technical and organizational security measures, check out our security page.

-Here’s an overview of what has been done and is being done:
+Here’s an overview of what has been done:

 Our GDPR Compliance Roadmap